julianxhokaxhiu/blog.julianxhokaxhiu.com/content/en/2012-09-22-best-kernel-for-samsung-galaxy-s2.markdown

 tags:
 - modding
 - kernel
+aliases: [/best-kernel-for-samsung-galaxy-s2/index.html]
 ---

-**Update:** Since this article is months old, I've made a [new one](http://blog.julianxhokaxhiu.com/2013/01/05/best-setup-for-samsung-galaxy-s2/ "Best Setup for Samsung Galaxy S2") you would probably find more interesting :)
+**Update:** Since this article is months old, I've made a [new one](/2013-01-05-best-setup-for-samsung-galaxy-s2/ "Best Setup for Samsung Galaxy S2") you would probably find more interesting :)

 Do you remember that i wrote a post regarding the modding of Samsung's Galaxy S2?
 Well, some time have passed and i got keeping modding it, trying all the kernels available in XDA forums.